-A student is tardy when not in his seat at the sound of the tardy bell.
-If a student arrives late to school in the morning, he is to report to the office.
-Every five tardies/early dismissals will constitute an absence.
-The cumulative number of absences is noted on the quarterly report card.
+A student is tardy when not in the room at the sound of the tardy bell.
+If a student arrives late to school in the morning, he is to check in with the office.
+Every five tardies/early dismissals will constitute an absence and will be calculated quarterly.
+The cumulative number of absences is noted on the quarterly report card and the FACTS account.
 Students with a doctor's appointment may be excused from their tardy/early dismissal if a note from the medical provider is submitted to the office.